nus-cs2103/website-base/admin/overview-for-teachers.md

 ### Achievement 2: Well-received despite many 'unpopular' choices{.text-success}

-This module makes numerous 'unpopular' choices, some of which are given below:
+This course makes numerous 'unpopular' choices, some of which are given below:

 1. **Our approach: Lectures give only a preview of the topics** and the motivation for learning them.<br>
    Rationale: To encourage self-learning at own pace.<br>